What are the most important task management skills for managers and how to improve?

 3. Delegate tasks

-You’re not supposed to do everything by yourself.
+You cannot do everything on your own.
 Delegate some of your tasks to your team members to make your task list less overwhelming.
 Choose the tasks that can be delegated so that you can work on strategic or high-value tasks.
 Practicing this not only relieves your workload but also boosts your employees’ morale as they get more opportunities to grow.

 4. Delegate diligently

 There are certain rules you need to follow when delegating tasks.
 A simple rule is if someone can do the task 70% as well as you, you can delegate that task.
-Similarly, you do not delegate tasks to the person who has the most time, but to the most eligible one.
-Delegate your tasks diligently.
+Similarly, do not assign tasks to the person who has the most time, but to the one best suited for the work.

 5. Communicate clearly